Zoë - Mayor

-I'm about to graduate as a clinical audiologist - my dream career - where I'll get to utilise cutting edge technology and counseling skills to improve people's quality of life.
-I continue to provide volunteer communication support to deaf youth organisations, and hope to combine clinical work with PhD study in the future.
+I currently work as an audiologist, where I get to utilise cutting edge technology and counseling skills to improve people's quality of life.
+I continue to provide volunteer support to deaf youth organisations, and hope to combine clinical work with PhD study in the future.

 Rosie - Fire Chief

 Hi I'm Rosie.
 I'm a Speech and Language Therapist, and have worked in Deaf Education for 7 years.
 I am a New Zealand Sign Language user, and am passionate about promoting the language and empowering Deaf/HoH learners to become confident, healthy members of their communities - with a strong sense of identity.